Anjum799/WeatherAPI/README.md

 Used to fetch weather data from the WeatherAPI

-Handles user input(city search)and updates
+Handles user input(city search)and updates the